 A Superb Old Australian Aboriginal Bark Painting From Groote Island in the Northern Territory

-A Superb Old Bark Painting of Totemic Sea Creatures from Groote Eyland Northern Territory Collected in 1960s (Artist Unrecorded )
+A Superb Old Bark Painting depicting Totemic Birds at a Sacred Waterhole Groote Eyland Northern Territory Collected in 1968 (Artist Unrecorded in 1968)

 In the 1960s and 70s, this distinctive and celebrated style reached a peak.
 It ceased with the advent of manganese mining operations which brought a disruptive influence to the island.